Between Kampot and Koh Rong / Koh Rong Samloem / Koh Sdach Islands.

 your accommodation at least 1 day before your departure.

-(This means you can stay longer or shorter on the Islands as long as long as you let Buva Sea know a day or more in advance)
+(This means you can stay longer or shorter on the Islands as long as long as you let Buva Sea know a day or more in advance) You can also go from the Islands to the SihanoukVille Port if you are then going on to Phnom Penh or Koh Kong.
+This way would be much faster and a bit cheaper.

 Possibility Delay